herlo/ssh-gpg-smartcard-config/YubiKey_NEO.rst

 Get gpshell etc to fix serial number*
 --------------------------------
-#\* This section not relevant to a consumer edition NEO, it can still be relevant to a developer edition NEO
+#\* This section not relevant to a consumer edition NEO, it can still be relevant to a developer edition NEO.
+It also only contains instructions for Fedora.

 Install gpshell binary and libs from tykeal's repo::